Dr. Debakey - Father Of Cardiovascular Surgery

 Michael Ellis DeBakey, a world-renowned and ingenious pioneer of modern medicine who passed away in 2008, is undoubtedly one of the most well-known Americans of Arab descent.
 A prodigious medical inventor, dedicated teacher, outstanding surgeon, a medical statesman and a living legend, he is internationally recognized for his pioneering work in the field of cardiovascular surgery, as well as for his imaginative research into other fields of medicine.
 Full of compassion and humanity, he was admired, all through his long career, by students, colleagues, and his many friends, from every walk of life.

 An outstanding doctor who recast the face of medical science, especially in the field of heart disease, Dr. DeBakey established himself as one of the most respected physicians in modern medicine, as well as an internationally renowned father of cardiovascular surgery.
-Thanks to this renowned surgeon, Dacron arteries, arterial bypass operations, artificial hearts, heart pumps, and heart transplants are common procedures in today’s medical world.
+Thanks to this renowned surgeon, Dacron arteries, arterial bypass operations, artificial hearts, heart pumps and heart transplants are common procedures in today’s medical world.

-DeBakey is credited with introducing and developing scores of medical devices, techniques, and procedures that have led to healthy hearts and worthwhile lives for millions across the globe.
+DeBakey is credited with introducing and developing scores of medical devices, techniques and procedures that have led to healthy hearts and worthwhile lives for millions across the globe.
 Throughout his lifetime of work, his procedures and medical inventions have basically changed the field of cardiovascular treatment and medicine.
 All through his career, over and over again, he created new technologies to save human lives.

 A very productive philanthropic, he performed more than 60,000 operations – about a third of these heart surgeries.
 In the process, he trained thousands of surgeons from the four corners of the earth.
-From the rulers of nations, princes, and aristocrats to workers and paupers, they have all been his patients, treated equally with the same compassion and consideration.
-Among many others, some of his more famous patients were: the actress Marlene Dietrich; Boris Yeltsin, former President of Russia; Britain’s Duke of Windsor (King Edward VIII); the Shah of Iran; King Hussein of Jordan; and the U.S. Presidents, John F. Kennedy, Lyndon B. Johnson, and Richard Nixon.
+From rulers of nations, princes and aristocrats to workers and paupers, they have all been his patients, treated equally with the same compassion and consideration.
+Among many others, some of his more famous patients were: the actress Marlene Dietrich; Boris Yeltsin, former President of Russia; Britain’s Duke of Windsor (King Edward VIII); the Shah of Iran; King Hussein of Jordan; and the U.S. Presidents, John F. Kennedy, Lyndon B. Johnson and Richard Nixon.

-Michael DeBakey was born on September 7, 1908, in Lake Charles, Louisiana to Syrian (Lebanese) immigrants, Shaker Morris, who ran a drugstore, was a businessman, a rice farmer and a pharmacist, and his wife, Raheehja (Raheega) DeBakey.
+Michael DeBakey was born on September 7, 1908 in Lake Charles, Louisiana to Syrian (Lebanese) immigrants, Shaker Morris, who ran a drugstore, was a businessman, a rice farmer and a pharmacist, and his wife, Raheehja (Raheega) DeBakey.
 In his 1921 application for a U.S. passport Shaker (Shiker) DeBakey listed as his birthplace ‘Jrdidt Merdgadun, Syria.
-Interestingly, Michael DeBakey attributed much of his surgical success to his mother who taught him how to sew, crochet, and knit.
+Interestingly, Michael DeBakey attributed much of his surgical success to his mother who taught him how to sew, crochet and knit.
 On one of his weekly trips to the local library, he was upset that he could not check out the best book there.
 His father came to the rescue, buying the young Michael the entire set of the Encyclopaedia Britannica.

 Michael, the oldest of five children, early in life, became interested in becoming a doctor.
-He graduated from high school with high honors, and went on to pursue his medical degrees in the New Orleans Tulane University where, since 1937 he was a faculty member.
+He graduated from high school with high honours, and went on to pursue his medical degrees in the New Orleans Tulane University where, since 1937 he was a faculty member.

 All through his university career, he was a bright student and showed great promise.
 In 1932, while still a 23-year-old medical student, he invented the roller pump for the heart-lung machine that made possible coronary bypass surgery.
-Afterward, he did his residency in surgery at the University of Strasbourg, France, and at the University of Heidelberg, Germany.
+Afterwards, he did his residency in surgery at the University of Strasbourg, France, and at the University of Heidelberg, Germany.